TilmanBattke/Crossfire/README.md

 # Crossfire
+## Introduction
-Pc game which is the result of a 6 week project in school.
+This game is the result of a 5 week group project in school.
+It is inspired by [Spellcasters Multiplayer Duel](#https://play.google.com/store/apps/details?id=com.Tk_Games.Spellcasters).